 - Guildhall Library: Guided tour incl.
 Old Library & the medieval Great Hall

-Our morning visit is to Westminster Abbey.
-The Abbey can trace its origins to the 10th century and was originally home to a community of Benedictine monks.
-Since the reign of Elizabeth I Westminster has been a Royal Peculiar, that is, under the direct control of the Sovereign, and a Collegiate Church with a community of canons lead by the dean.
-This Church of great ceremonies is also a grand national memorial; many of Britain’s greatest authors and poets are buried in the Abbey and/or remembered in sculpted monuments.
+Our morning visit is to Gothic 13th- to 16th-century Westminster Abbey, Britain’s coronation church since 1066.
+In the 10th century the Abbey was founded as a home to a community of Benedictine monks.
+Since the reign of Elizabeth I, Westminster has been a Royal Peculiar, that is, under the direct control of the Sovereign, and a Collegiate Church with a community of canons lead by the dean.
+It is also a grand national memorial; many of Britain’s greatest authors and poets are buried here and/or remembered in sculpted monuments.

-In the afternoon we will visit the Guildhall Library.
-Founded in the early 15th Century under the terms of the will of the legendary Mayor of London Dick Whittington, the Library is now housed in modern buildings but boasts a collection that begins with a manuscript of 1067, the year after the Norman Conquest.
+In the afternoon we visit the Guildhall Library.
+Founded in the early 15th century under the terms of the will of the legendary Mayor of London, Dick Whittington, the Library is now housed in modern buildings but boasts a collection that begins with a manuscript of 1067, the year after the Norman Conquest.

-Following a tour of the complex and the opportunity to view important items from the collection, our day will end with a reception in the very heart of the City of London.
+Following a tour of the complex and the opportunity to view important items from the collection, our day will end with a reception here at the Guildhall Library, in the very heart of the City of London.
 (Overnight London) B

 Day 5: Friday 5 October, London